andycroll/andycroll.com/_posts/2021/2021-08-30-compress-your-rails-html-responses-on-heroku.md

 You might find _spectacular_ savings if you're using something like [TailwindCSS](https://tailwindcss.com), [Bootstrap](https://getbootstrap.com), or another framework that results in repetitive class names in the HTML.

 This (sadly!) doesn't absolve you of other performance work.
-These compression savings only occur after the page has rendered, so if your database queries are slow or your views take a long time to generate, you’ll still need to address those issues.
+These compression savings only occur after the page has rendered, so if your database queries are slow, or your views take a long time to generate, you’ll still need to address those issues.

 ## Why not?